Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

-Ocean tidal waves become resonant with the orbital motion well before merger occurs.
-We may determine how long before merger these resonances occur from equation \ref{eq:Dt} by making $D_0$ to be the separation of the objects in the binary at resonance time, setting $D(t)=0$, and solving for $t$.
-In BNSs, the carbon ocean reaches resonance with the tidal force $\sim13$ years before merger, the oxygen ocean reaches resonance $\sim15$ years before merger, and the iron ocean reaches resonance $\sim33$ years before merger.
-In NSBHs, the carbon ocean reaches resonance $\sim1.5$ years before merger, the oxygen ocean reaches resonance $\sim1.8$ years before merger, and the iron ocean reaches resonance $\sim4$ years before merger.
-Thus any emission from the resonant ocean tides would well precede the compact binary mergers.
+We determine how long before merger these resonances occur from equation \ref{eq:Dt}.
+We make $D_0$ the separation at resonance time, set $D(t)=0$, and solve for $t$.
+In BNSs {with rigid crusts}, the carbon ocean reaches resonance with the tidal force {$\sim5$ minutes} before merger, the oxygen ocean reaches resonance {$\sim40$ minutes} before merger, and the iron ocean reaches resonance {$\sim60$ days} before merger. {When scaling these results for elastic crusts, the carbon ocean reaches resonance $\sim40$ hours before merger, the oxygen ocean reaches resonance $\sim10$ days before merger, and the iron ocean reaches resonance $\sim70$ years before merger.} In NSBHs {with rigid crusts}, the carbon ocean reaches resonance {$\sim1$ minute} before merger, the oxygen ocean reaches resonance {$\sim5$ minutes} before merger, and the iron ocean reaches resonance {$\sim7$ days} before merger. {Scaling these results for elastic crusts gives resonance times $\sim 5$ hours before merger in carbon oceans, $\sim30$ hours before merger in oxygen oceans, and $\sim10$ years before merger in iron oceans.} Thus any emission from the tidally resonant oceans would well precede corresponding compact binary mergers.